-On the other hand, the keto diet considers that proteins stimulate insulin as well.
+On the other hand, the keto diet also considers that proteins stimulate insulin.

-In this sense, keto and intermittent fasting also have the common goal of lowering insulin levels, deplete carbohydrate stores, and burn fat for energy.
+In this sense, keto and intermittent fasting also have the common goal of lowering insulin levels, depleting carbohydrate stores, and burning fat for energy.

-And the term ketosis refers to nothing else than the body’s natural ability to burn fat for energy.
+And the term ketosis refers to the body’s natural ability to burn fat for energy.

-Since the body spreads this fat energy in the form of so-called ketones, the state of fat burning is called ketosis.
+Since the body spreads this fat energy through so-called ketones, the state of fat burning is called ketosis.